redspike/plexMusicPlayer/README.md

 Set up an SSL certificate (can be self signed)

-Fill in the plex token and the local ip of your server in the methods.py file
+Fill in the plex token, the local ip and the name of your plex server in the methods.py file

 Restart Apache